-A working platform must be large enough to allow the safe Is the platform suitable? passage of workers and the safe use of any equipment or materials required and to provide a safe working area for the work being carried out.
-It should also provide a suitable surface and, in particular, be constructed so that the surface of the working platform has no gaps: through which a person could fall; through which any material or object could fall and injure a person; or giving rise to other risk of injury to any person, unless measures have been taken to protect persons against such risk: and be so erected and used, and maintained in such condition, as to prevent, so far as is reasonably practicable - the risk of slipping or tripping; or on being caught between the working platform and any adjacent structure.
-Loading A working platform and any supporting structure must not be loaded so as to give rise to a risk of collapse or to any deformation which could affect its safe use.
-Is there suitable Guard rails, toe-boards, barriers or similar means of edge protection? protection, must comply with the following requirements: be of adequate dimensions, strength and rigidity for the purposes for which they are being used; be placed, secured and used ensuring, so far as is reasonably practicable, that they do not become accidentally displaced; be placed to prevent, so far as is practicable, the fall of any person, material or object from any place of work the top guard rail or other similar means of protection must be at least 950mm above the edge from which any person is liable to fall toe-boards shall be suitable and sufficient to prevent the fall of any person, material or object, from any place of work any intermediate guard-rail or similar means of protection must be positioned so that any gap between it and other means of protection does not exceed 470mm Is the platform The surface upon which the supporting structure rests must stable? be stable and strong enough to safely support the structure, the working platform and the load.
-In the case of a wheeled structure, the wheels must be lockable:
+Guard rails, toe-boards, barriers or similar means of protection, must comply with the following requirements:

+- be of adequate dimensions, strength and rigidity for the purposes for which they are being used; - be placed, secured and used ensuring, so far as is reasonably practicable, that they do not become accidentally displaced; - be placed to prevent, so far as is practicable, the fall of any person, material or object from any place of work - the top guard rail or other similar means of protection must be at least 950mm above the edge from which any person is liable to fall toe-boards shall be suitable and sufficient to prevent the fall of any person, material or object, from any place of work - any intermediate guard-rail or similar means of protection must be positioned so that any gap between it and other means of protection does not exceed 470mm

+Is the platform stable?

-- In other cases, be prevented from slipping by secure attachment to the bearing surface or to another structure, provision of an effective anti-slip device or by other means of equivalent effectiveness; - Be stable while being erected, used and dismantled - A working platform must - Be suitable and of sufficient strength and rigidity for the purpose or purposes for which it is intended to be used or is being used; - Be so erected and used as to ensure that its components do not become accidentally displaced so as to endanger any person; - When altered or modified, be so altered or modified as to ensure that it remains stable; and - Be dismantled in such a way as to prevent accidental displacement.
+- The surface upon which the supporting structure rests must be stable and strong enough to safely support the structure, the working platform and the load. - In the case of a wheeled structure, the wheels must be lockable; - In other cases, be prevented from slipping by secure attachment to the bearing surface or to another structure, provision of an effective anti-slip device or by other means of equivalent effectiveness; - · Be stable while being erected, used and dismantled - A working platform must - Be suitable and of sufficient strength and rigidity for the purpose or purposes for which it is intended to be used or is being used; - Be so erected and used as to ensure that its components do not become accidentally displaced so as to endanger any person; - When altered or modified, be so altered or modified as to ensure that it remains stable; and - Be dismantled in such a way as to prevent accidental displacement.